RosscoIMF/Spring-Load-Calculator/README.md

   Launch the Program: Double-click the application to open the graphical interface.

   Enter the Inputs:
-        Original Mass: Enter the initial mass (in grams) that was compressing the spring.
-        New Mass: Enter the new mass (in grams) to calculate the adjusted compression.
-        Original Compression: Input the spring's original compression (in millimeters).
+        Original Piston Mass: Enter the original piston mass (in grams) New Mass: Enter the new piston mass (in grams) Original Compression: Input the spring's original compression (in millimeters).

   Click "Calculate New Compression":